FWI-95/HackenSlay/README.md

 # HackenSlay

-<<<< codex/create-knowledge-base-folder-and-documentation
-A simple "hack n slay" game written in C#.
+A Hack n Slay game built with [MonoGame](https://www.monogame.net/).
 Source code lives in the `src` folder and additional information can be found in the `wiki` directory.

 Conversation transcripts and other helpful knowledge are stored under `docs/knowledge-base`.
 Codex will scan this folder when searching the repository's documentation.

-====
-<< codex/update-readme-with-game-details
-A Hack n Slay game built with [MonoGame](https://www.monogame.net/).

 ## Prerequisites